-Texas takes a relatively strict stance on hard drugs, including heroin and other powerful narcotics.
+The great state of Texas takes a relatively strict stance on hard drugs, including heroin and other powerful narcotics.
 Possession of even a small amount of heroin -- less than one gram -- is charged as a felony and may result in jail time, while possession with intent to sell can get you a life sentence.
 Some, but not all, court districts in Texas offer drug diversion programs for first-time offenders in lieu of prison.

 Texas lawmakers passed legislation to create a drug court program in 2001, mandating the programs in certain counties (including Dallas and El Paso).
-Texas drug courts (PDF) offer an alternative to incarceration for non-violent, low-level drug offenders who are determined to be good candidates.
+Texas drug courts offer an alternative to incarceration for non-violent, low-level drug offenders who are determined to be good candidates.
 The main goal of the program is to reduce recidivism by helping drug offenders get treatment and better their lives.

 Drug offenders charged with non-violent offenses (such as heroin possession) are assessed by the court.
 If approved, participants undergo extensive monitoring (frequent drug testing, visits by officials, treatment sessions, etc.) throughout the 12-18 month program.
 The case is either dropped (if a pretrial program), pending completion of the program, or the offender is placed on probation.

 Refer to the table below to learn more about Texas heroin laws, or see Details on State Heroin Laws for more general information.